Osimhen: Napoli forward to train with short sessions after suffering head trauma | Goal.com

 Osimhen: Napoli forward to train with short sessions after suffering head trauma

-Napoli have revealed Victor Osimhen will "gradually" return with training after he was cleared to leave the hospital and will get a few days to rest.
+Napoli have revealed Victor Osimhen will return with a steady training program after he was cleared to leave the hospital and will first get a few days to rest.

 The 22-year-old suffered head trauma after landing awkwardly on the turf following a collision with Cristian Romero in his side’s defeat to Atalanta in Sunday’s Serie A game.